danielkuc/TheExchangeApi/README.md

-# TheExchangeApi - e-commerce API.
+# TheExchangeApi - e-commerce platform.
 Project built as a showcase of my skills, a functioning e-Commerce Web API and two frontend projects in seperate GitHub repos.

 ## Table of contents